-In addition to the Master Plan and the ADP, the Board has adopted a capital improvements program policy (the "CIP Policy"), which requires the Authority to establish a capital improvement program for the orderly maintenance and development of SDIA.
+The Board has adopted a capital improvements program policy (the "CIP Policy"), which requires the Authority to establish a capital improvement program for the orderly maintenance and development of SDIA.
 Pursuant to the CIP Policy, each year the Authority's President and CEO is required to submit to the Board a development program of desirable capital improvements that are within the Authority's financial funding capability.
-The Authority's current capital improvement program, the Capital Program, sets forth projects that were completed and are anticipated to be completed at SDIA between Fiscal Years 2019 and 2024.
-The projects in the Capital Program include, among others, a new facilities maintenance building, new airline provisioning and cargo facilities, storm water capture and reuse projects, a remain-overnight aircraft parking facility on the north side of SDIA, and various other airfield, terminal and landside projects.
-The Capital Program has an estimated cost of approximately \$955.4 million (approximately \$378.5 million of such costs have already been incurred by the Authority as of June 30, 2019).
-See Section 1.3 of the Financial Feasibility Report in Appendix A for additional information about the Capital Program, including, among other things, information about the projects included in the Capital Program and the estimated costs of those projects.
+The Authority's current capital improvement program, the Capital Program, which was most recently amended on January 9, 2020 with the addition of the ADP, sets forth projects that were completed and are anticipated to be completed at SDIA between Fiscal Years 2019 and 2024.
+The projects in the Capital Program include, among others, the ADP, a new facilities maintenance building, new airline provisioning and cargo facilities, storm water capture and reuse projects, a remain-overnight aircraft parking facility on the north side of SDIA, and various other airfield, terminal and landside projects.
+The current Capital Program has an estimated cost of approximately \$3.955 billion (approximately \$446 million of such costs have already been incurred by the Authority as of January 31, 2020).
+Of the \$3.955 billion in total estimated costs of the Capital Program, approximately \$3.230 billion (or 82%) represents two projects: (i) the ADP (\$3.0 billion), and (ii) Terminal 2 West FIS Buildout (\$230 million), the last phase of which became operational in July 2019.
+See "CERTAIN INVESTMENT CONSIDERATIONS-COVID-19."

-Funding Sources for Capital Program
+Funding Sources for Capital Program (not including ADP)

 General.
-The Authority anticipates financing the Capital Program with a combination of proceeds of the Subordinate Series 2019 Bonds (approximately \$310.0 million); internally generated cash of the Authority (approximately \$162.1 million); moneys on deposit in the Major Maintenance Fund (approximately \$47.8 million); PFC revenues on a pay-as-you-go basis (approximately \$63.4 million); federal Airport Improvement Program ("AIP") grants (approximately \$74.3 million); proceeds of the Senior Series 2013 Bonds and the Subordinate Series 2017 Bonds (approximately \$197.4 million); and other sources (approximately \$100.4 million).
-See "Table 1-1: Estimated Capital Program Costs and Funding Plan for FY 2019 - FY2024" in "APPENDIX A-FINANCIAL FEASIBILITY REPORT."
+The Authority anticipates financing the Capital Program (not including the ADP) with a combination of proceeds of the Subordinate Series 2019 Bonds (approximately \$310.0 million); internally generated cash of the Authority (approximately \$162.1 million); moneys on deposit in the Major Maintenance Fund (approximately \$47.8 million); PFC revenues on a pay-as-you-go basis (approximately \$63.4 million); federal Airport Improvement Program ("AIP") grants (approximately \$74.3 million); proceeds of the Senior Series 2013 Bonds and the Subordinate Series 2017 Bonds (approximately \$197.4 million); and other sources (approximately \$100.4 million).
+The Authority is currently evaluating all potential funding sources for the ADP, but final decisions have not been made as of the date of this Updated Official Statement; although, the Authority expects a large portion of the costs of the ADP will be financed with the proceeds of Additional Senior Bonds and/or Additional Subordinate Obligations.